Better-HPC/keystone-docs/docs/architecture.md

 Keystone's metrics provide insight into application behavior and performance.
 They do not include information concerning underlying infrastructure (e.g., resource usage on the host machine(s)).
-Deploying additional monitoring for supporting infrastructure is left to the relevant system administrator.
+Deploying additional monitoring for supporting infrastructure is left to the system administrator.